ziyaowang94/Melete/README.md

 ### run with binaries (only need rocksdb)

-How to run Uranus and experiment can be found in [run.md](/scripts/run.md), all the need scripts is placed in `/scripts`.
+How to run Melete and experiment can be found in [run.md](/scripts/run.md), all the need scripts is placed in `/scripts`.

 ### build from source (need all Prerequisites)